knutsoned/bevy_lazy_signals/README.md

 - Is the effects system generic enough for consumers to be able to use their own?
 - Can the recursive part be made iterative?
 - Should a non-lazy version of Immutable be provided?
 - Should we panic more?
+(Maybe use Result)
 - Should we use macros or reflection or something else?
 (Mostly answered).
 - (The rest is basically "can this be even lazier?")
 - The current system eagerly adds all subscribers up the tree.
 Is it better to do this in a more